-- (d) Set the common audible and DSS programming switches as described in 3.29 and designate the buttons. - (e) Test the DSS key by operating each button for its assigned purpose.
-If the key has a busy field, test it as described in 3.56(h). - (f) Replace the faceplate (5.09). - Dial - 5.25 To remove the dial (rotary or TOUCH-TONE): - (a) Remove the faceplate (5.07). - (b) Push the plastic latch on the left side of the dial (Fig. 5) to the left to release the dial. - (c) Swing the left side of the dial up and disengage the right side from the chassis. - (d) Move the DSS key aside to get access to the interconnect field (5.23). - (e) Lift the dial up from the chassis and unplug its connector from the interconnect field. - 5.26 To install the dial: - (a) Plug the dial connector into the DIAL position of the interconnect field.
+- (b) Push the plastic latch on the left side of the dial (Fig. 5) to the left to release the dial - (c) Swing the left side of the dial up and disengage the right side from the chassis - (d) Move the DSS key aside to get access to the interconnect field (paragraph 5.23) - (e) Lift the dial up from the chassis and unplug its connector from the interconnect field.

-(b) Engage the right side of the dial bracket in the right side of the opening in the chassis.
-Make sure that the leads from other components are not caught between the dial bracket and the chassis.
+- 5.26 To install the dial: - (a) Plug the dial connector into the DIAL position of the interconnect field. - (b) Engage the right side of the dial bracket in the right side of the opening in the chassis.
+Make sure the leads from other components are not caught between the dial bracket and the chassis.